Global smooth solutions to 2D semilinear wave equations with large data: Introduction

 First, the solution to \eqref{semi}-\eqref{inital} exhibits different levels of largeness when hit with different weighted derivatives.
 The largeness of the solution is reflected by the parameter $\delta$ with negative power (recall $\delta$ is small); say $\delta^{-1}, \delta^{-2}$, etc. Short pulse initial data have long range effect, and solutions will stay large as time evolves.
 Unlike the small initial data case, we now need to carefully track the largeness of the solution hit with different weighted derivatives which is sensitive to our analysis.

 Besides, the solution $\phi$ exhibits different levels of largeness in different spacetime regions, which can be found when we analyze the properties on the local solution (see \eqref{local1-2}-\eqref{local2-2}).
 This does not allow us to treat the solution using a unified way.
 In addition to consider how to choose targeted methods to conquer the difficulties causing by largeness and slow decay in different regions, we also pay special attention to the interface of the regions.
 In fact, we will face an initial boundary value problem.
-The presence of the boundary with non-zero data will force us to lose some decay for the solution (see Lemma \ref{lem:Conf}), which further increases the difficulties of showing global existence for \eqref{semi}.
+The presence of the boundary with non-zero data will force us to analyze the terms on the boundary carefully (see the proof of Lemma \ref{energy}), which further increases the difficulties of showing global existence for \eqref{semi}.